henriquemc3/titanicproject/README.md

 - when:
 ### Describe potential uncertainties relating to the impacts of using your model:
 - Math or software problems
-- Real-world risks: who, what, when or how?
+#### Real-world risks: who, what, when or how?

+- shouldn't use the result to predict any future disaster.

 ### Describe any unexpected or results